Forensic dentistry: Australia

 Postgraduate diploma programs for dentists are available at The University of Melbourne, The University of Western Australia, and The University of Adelaide.

 Belgium

 The Belgian university KU Leuven offers a master's in Forensic Odontology.

 United Kingdom

-Following the closure of the MSc course at the University of Glamorgan, there are two courses available in the UK those are MSc in Forensic Dentistry i.e. one-year programme and other is Masters in Forensic Odontology i.e. two-year programme.
-This is at the University of Dundee in Scotland, which currently has a very limited intake.
+Following the closure of the MSc course at the University of Glamorgan, one can receive either an MSc in Forensic Dentistry (a one-year programme) or a Masters in Forensic Odontology (a two-year programme) from the University of Dundee in Scotland, which currently has a very limited intake.